topStrip1

 Lifebulb is considered a covered entity under HIPAA guidelines, which means we are subject to all HIPAA rules and regulations.
 If you have any questions (or recommendations) about our privacy and security practices, we want to help.
 Contact us at privacy@lifebulb.com.

-We employ licensed clinical psychologists, as psychologists can offer services, such as the best online drug therapy near me services and psychological testing, that many other license types cannot offer.
-Often, your counselor or drug and alcohol therapist can work with a psychologist to provide therapy and psychological testing when necessary to better provide for your specific needs or goals.
-In this way, we are able to better provide for a broader range of your needs.
+We have licensed clinical psychologists on our team because they offer unique services like top-quality online drug therapy services and psychological testing that many other professionals cannot provide.
+Your counselor or drug and alcohol therapist can collaborate with a psychologist to offer therapy and psychological testing tailored to your specific needs or goals.
+This approach allows us to cater to a wider range of your needs effectively.

-A professional counselor is a master- or PhD-level mental health professional approved by a state licensure board to diagnose and treat mental health disorders.
-The exact name of a professional counselor's license can vary by state, but some of the most common are Licensed Mental Health Counselor (LMHC), Licensed Professional Counselor (LPC), Licensed Clinical Professional Counselor (LCPC), and Licensed Professional Clinical Counselor (LPCC).
+A professional counselor holds a master's or doctoral degree in mental health and is licensed by the state to diagnose and treat mental health conditions.
+The specific title of the license may differ depending on the state and specific license, but some common ones include Licensed Mental Health Counselor (LMHC), Licensed Professional Counselor (LPC), Licensed Clinical Professional Counselor (LCPC), and Licensed Professional Clinical Counselor (LPCC).

 The best suitable substance abuse therapy will depend on the individual's unique requirements and circumstances.
 Types of therapies that can be successful in treating drug misuse are: